sunwellup/ShenWei-hugo-academic/content/research-topic/virtual element method/index.md

   <li> VEM can be applied to arbitrary polygonal mesh </li>
   <li> VEM is able to handle hanging nodes on element edge </li>
   </ul>
 A number of researches are implemented to  exploit the effectiveness and application of VEM, including elastic analysis [2], finite deformation analysis[3], contact analysis [4], fracture analysis [5] and structural topology optimization [6].
 Based on Ref.
 [4], the study contact analysis with non-matching contact interface by using second-order VEM is investigated.
 The results show that even with irregular element shape and non-matching interface, the patch test is passed as shown in Figs.1-2.
-Moreover, and the accuracy of the VEM is also satisfied when compared to the results obtained by ABAQUS as shown in Fig.2.

 <figure class="half" style="display:flex; align-items: flex-end">
   <img src="VEM-2.png" style ="width: 50%; height: 50%">